Actipro/WPF-Controls/Documentation/topics/bars/ribbon-features/application-menu.md

 Any content can optionally be placed on the far side of the application menu as well.
 A list of [recent documents](recent-documents.md) is commonly displayed there.

-> [!TIP]
-> See the [Backstage](backstage.md) topic for details on how to define a more modern alternative to the traditional application menu.
+See the [Backstage](backstage.md) topic for details on how to define a more modern alternative to the traditional application menu.

 ## Defining an Application Menu

 An application menu is defined by assigning menu items to a [RibbonApplicationButton](xref:@ActiproUIRoot.Controls.Bars.RibbonApplicationButton)'s `Items` collection and optionally setting other content-based properties.

-> [!TIP]
-> See the [Application Button](application-button.md) topic for more details on configuring a ribbon with an application button.
+See the [Application Button](application-button.md) topic for more details on configuring a ribbon with an application button.

 This code sample shows how to define an application menu for a ribbon.
 Combine it with the code in the following sections to define your application menu and its items.